vinay9354/aws_infra/modules/networking/vpc/README.md

 - **Traffic Type**: Choose to log `ACCEPT`, `REJECT`, or `ALL` traffic
 - **Aggregation Interval**: Set to `60` seconds for detailed logs or `600` seconds (10 minutes) for less granular logs
 - **Retention**: Configure CloudWatch log retention (only applies to CloudWatch destination)
+- **KMS Encryption**: Automatically enabled using AWS-managed KMS key for CloudWatch Logs - can be disabled if needed
+- **Deletion Protection**: Optionally enable `skip_destroy` to prevent accidental deletion of CloudWatch Log Groups

 ## Notes